Cancel anytime

 Key Offerings

-- Embedded Processors: Microcontrollers (MCUs) and digital signal processors (DSPs) used in various applications, from automotive to industrial.
-Competitors include NXP Semiconductors and Renesas Electronics.
+- Embedded Processors: TI's embedded processors include microcontrollers (MCUs), digital signal processors (DSPs), and application processors.
+These are used in a variety of applications, especially industrial.
+Competitors include NXP Semiconductors (NXPI) and Renesas Electronics.

 Market Dynamics